webplatform/docs-wpd/Creating_API_pages/index.md

 {{TODO|The API_Object_Method template needs a field for '''Exceptions'''.}}

+For now, treat exceptions within the summary section of the event that throws the exception.
+Use a link to any existing exception pages - i.e. DOM execeptions.

 ===Object property page content===

 Another straight-forward form.

 Constants often define the possible values of an object property.
 See [[apis/webrtc/MediaStreamTrack/readyState|this]] for an example of how they are treated.

+Event handlers, as they are typically treated in a specification's IDL, are properties and should be treated as such.
+Within the summary section for the property, be sure to link to the extant page for the event, i.e. DOM events.

 {{TODO|The API__Object_Property template needs greater clarity in using the '''Syntax''' section.
 Need to describe event handler.}}